gburd/sparsemap/README.md

 Unfortunately, they can use too much memory.
 To compensate, we often use compressed bitmaps.

 `sparsemap` is a sparse, compressed bitmap.
-In best case, it can store 2048 bits in just 8 bytes.
-In worst case, it stores the 2048 bits uncompressed and requires additional 8 bytes of overhead.
+In the best case, it can store 2048 bits in just 8 bytes.
+In the worst case, it stores the 2048 bits uncompressed and requires an additional 8 bytes of overhead.

 The "best" case happens when large consecutive sequences of the bits are either set ("1") or not set ("0").
 If your numbers are consecutive 64bit